CloudianBall/ChessGame/README.md

 Or one of the two sides surrenders.

 # Features
-surrender
-regret
-Reopen
+surrender;
+regret;
+Reopen;
-A simple Socket online implementation, the IP is set to the default local IP (127.0.0.1)
+A simple Socket online implementation, the IP is set to the default local IP (127.0.0.1);
+A simple GameAI algorithm.